chaositys/Pygame_game/README.md

 # Pygame_game
 This is my first full game in pygame i hope you enjoy.
-If you find a bug or you would like me to add anyone just ask.
+If you find a bug or you would like me to add anything just ask.